Enhancing Adventures with DnD 5e Weather

 Normal DnD 5e Weather

 Normal weather refers to the everyday weather conditions that occur on a given day.
 This includes the basics: wind, snow, rain, sunlight, clouds, fog, temperature, and humidity.
-"Normal" means normal for the season, and if the player characters were wearing seasonal appropriate clothing, they would NEVER have to roll a survival check.
-Normal weather sets the baseline for your 5e adventures.
+"Normal" meals appropriate weather for the season and location, and if the player characters were wearing seasonal-appropriate clothing, they would NEVER have to roll a survival check.
+Normal weather sets the baseline for your 5e adventures and has small mechanical impacts (if any).

 Now this is very much a "no duuuuuuh" little section of the blog, but it's important to establish that if you want to incorporate more DnD 5e weather into your campaigns, you need to narrate even the banal stuff.
 And here is why (I beliiiieve I got this idea from Terry in the It's a Mimic Podcast):